 The schools have strict implementation of preventive maintenance for facilities and equipment, replacement of LED lights from fluorescent units, replacement of non-inverter air conditioning units to inverter-type, as well as behavioral approaches such as checking and shutting off all electrical equipment when not in use.
-Environmental programs were established by Mapua to reduce the consumption of electricity and in line with of the ISO 14001:2015 Certification.
+Environmental programs were established by Mapua to reduce the consumption of electricity and in line with of its ISO 14001:2015 Certification.

-Considering that this is the Company's first year of reporting after IPO merger with AC Education (with IPO as the surviving entity), the Company is still in the process of integrating approaches and identifying opportunities across all its subsidiaries.
+The Company is still in the process of integrating approaches and identifying opportunities across all its subsidiaries.